Skip to content

 Fiarach — common questions

-How hard is Fiarach?
+What difficulty is Fiarach?

-When is the best time to climb Fiarach?
+What's the best month to climb Fiarach?

-Can I bring my dog up Fiarach?
+Can dogs go up Fiarach?

 Moderate.
 EE near Crianlarich and the WHW; weaker on the ridge crest.